 Best for Stowing Stuffed Animals

 So your in-laws send a teddy for every holiday, National Static Electricity Day included (which is January 9, BTW).
 This is the fix.
 It’s essentially a bean bag cover without the bean filling.
-You can stuff up to 90 stuffed animals inside of it, then zip it up and use it as a chair.
+You can stuff a boatload of stuffed animals inside of it, then zip it up and use it as a chair.
 When your kids want to swap out toys, they can unzip it and grab the ones they want.

 Best for Making Use of Vertical Space